Sequential MSE¶

 Step 3¶

-Compute encodings for all activations and remaining parameters of uninitialized layer(s)/operations(s).
+Apply SeqMSE to compute encodings for remaining parameters of uninitialized layers and operations.

 def forward_pass(model: torch.nn.Module):